Macroscopic quantum tunneling: from quantum vortices to black holes and Universe: Introduction

 \subsection{Macroscopic black hole tunneling}

-In Sec. \ref{KA} we consider the macroscopic quantum tunneling of Schwarzschild black hole to the Schwarzschild white hole of the same mass using inverse Newton constant $K=1/4G$ as dynamic and thermodynamic variable.
+In Sec. \ref{KA} we consider the macroscopic quantum tunneling of Schwarzschild black hole (the spherical electrically neutral black hole) to the Schwarzschild white hole of the same mass using inverse Newton constant $K=1/(4G)$ as dynamic and thermodynamic variable.
 Introduction of the variying $K$ modifies the first law for the Schwarzschild black hole thermodynamics: $dS_\text{BH}= -AdK + \frac{dM}{T_\text{BH}}$, where $M$ is the black hole mass, $A=4\pi R^2$ is the area of horizon, and $T_\text{BH}$ is Hawking temperature in Eq.(\ref{Tbh}).
-From this first law it follows that the dimensionless quantity $M^2/K$ is the adiabatic invariant, which in principle can be quantized if to follow the Bekenstein conjecture.
+From this first law it follows that the dimensionless quantity $M^2/K$ is the adiabatic invariant, which in principle can be quantized if to follow the Bekenstein conjecture.\cite{Bekenstein1974}

 From the Euclidean action for the black hole it follows that $K$ and $A$ serve as dynamically conjugate variables.
-Using the Painleve-Gullstrand metric, which in condensed matter is known as acoustic metric, we calculated the quantum tunneling from the black hole to the white hole.
+Using the Painleve-Gullstrand metric, which in condensed matter is known as acoustic metric, we calculated the quantum tunneling rate from the black hole to the white hole.
 The obtained tunneling exponent -- the probability of the macroscopic quantum tunneling is $p \propto \exp(-2S_\text{BH})$, where $S_\text{BH}$ is the entropy of the Schwarzschild black hole.
-Since the thermal fluctuations approach suggests that $p \propto \exp(S_\text{WH}-S_\text{BH})$, one obtains that the entropy of the white hole is with minus sign the entropy of the black hole, $S_\text{WH}(M)=- S_\text{BH}(M)= - A/(4G)$.
+The tunneling transition can be considered as the random fluctuation, which probability is determined by the difference in entropy before and after tunnelling.
+Then $p \propto \exp(S_\text{WH}-S_\text{BH})$, and comparing this with $p \propto \exp(-2S_\text{BH})$ one obtains that the entropy of the white hole is with minus sign the entropy of the black hole, $S_\text{WH}(M)=- S_\text{BH}(M)= - A/(4G)$.
 The temperature of the white hole is also negative.